pbojinov/arrow-js/README.md

 Arrow.js
 ===

-Arrow is a small JavaScript library for displaying a cross-browser arrow.
+Arrow is a small JavaScript library for displaying a arrow pointing to the browser download location.
 Perfect for pointing at that new file you downloaded!

-Arrow will take care of positioning itself to point at the browsers download location when you trigger it.
+Arrow will position itself to point at the browsers download location when you activate it.

 ### Get Started